 Understanding .NET

-The .NET framework comprises several key components that work in unison to facilitate application development:a.
-Common Language Runtime (CLR): The CLR serves as the runtime environment for executing .NET applications.
-It provides memory management, garbage collection, security, and other essential services that enable seamless execution of code written in different .NET languages.
+- Common Language Runtime (CLR): The CLR serves as the runtime environment for executing .NET applications.
+It provides memory management, garbage collection, and other essential services that enable the execution of code written in different .NET languages.

 Benefits and Advantages of Using .NET

-Language Interoperability: .NET promotes language interoperability, enabling developers to write code in different .NET languages and seamlessly integrate components written in those languages.
+With the introduction of .NET Core, .NET has become a cross-platform framework that supports application development on Windows, macOS, and Linux.
+This allows developers to target multiple platforms using the same codebase. .NET also promotes language interoperability which enables you to write code in different .NET languages and integrate components written in those languages.
 This flexibility empowers teams to utilize their preferred languages while leveraging existing code and libraries.

 Relationship between C# and .NET